 In the global discourse on education, it is becoming increasingly important to consider teachers' self-efficacy since it emerges as a crucial determinant of student success.
 Although there have been attempts to improve senior high school (SHS) education in Ghana, there are still inequalities in students' academic performance, namely in the field of financial accounting.
 The education system in Ghana has experienced a downturn, as evidenced by reports from the West African Examination Council (WAEC).
 These reports highlight a significant number of students failing financial accounting examinations (Etsey, 2005; Ashie, 2015).

 According to the Chief Examiner's report, the performance in financial accounting in 2018 was found to be below average and succeeding years have shown only slight increases (WAEC, 2018).
 Despite a general upward trend in pass rates between 2019 and 2020, there persists a noticeable disparity in academic performance throughout various districts, municipalities and metropolitan areas, with a special emphasis on the Kumasi Metropolitan Assembly (KMA).

-Table 1: Evidence of WAEC Candidates' Academic performance in

-Financial Accounting in Kumasi Metropolis
+Table 1: Evidence of WAEC Candidates' Academic performance in Financial Accounting in Kumasi Metropolis

-rmanua Financial Accounting in Kumasi Metropolis

-Year Number of Number of Percentage Number Percentage

-candidates who candidates of candidates of of

-sat for the who passed who passed candidates candidates
+Year Number of candidates who sat for the examination Number of candidates who passed Percentage of candidates who passed Percentage of candidates who failed

-examination who who failed

-failed

 2018 1728 779 45.08 945 54.68

 2019 1841 719 39.05 1082 58.88

 2020 4429 3024 68.27 1445 32.62